pbang-sudo/youtube-dl-gui/README.md

 * must have python-3.x installed
 * must have pytube, PILLOW, requests installed

-# For the file to run:
+# For file to run:
  `python3 main.py`

 # NOTES